aimms/how-to/Articles/12/12-generate-random-numbers.rst

 AIMMS has a number of distribution functions included, in order for you to be able to generate random numbers very efficiently.
 This capability might be extremely useful when you want to quickly populate a multidimensional parameter.
-This functonality was used to randomize input values for the `Knapsack example <https://how-to.aimms.com/Articles/390/390-knapsack-problem.html>`_, example that we will be using as an example here.
+This functionality was used to randomize input values for the `Knapsack example <https://how-to.aimms.com/Articles/390/390-knapsack-problem.html>`_, example that we will be using as an example here.

 .. seealso::
 	You can find the complete `list of functions available <https://documentation.aimms.com/functionreference/elementary-computational-operations/distribution-and-combinatoric-functions/index.html>`_.